If you find the information in this page useful and want to show your support, you can make a donation

 };

-• Regular member functions that DON'T have the virtual modifier are considered in general non-virtual functions and when we call them using a pointer or a reference is when Polymorphism can happen
+virtual & non-virtual functionsnon-virtual functionsnon-virtual functions the reference and/or pointer is the one that decides the members/methods to be accessedvirtual modifier are considered in general non-virtual functions and when we call them using a pointer or a reference is when Polymorphism can happennon-virtual functions using an object that DOES NOT inherit from another class (E.g. MyClass Obj; Obj.print()) Polymorphism CANNOT occur

 class BaseClass {